vipers-web-design/private-repo-readme/feedverse-README.md

 - :heavy_check_mark: Can see which friends are online on the right side
 - :heavy_check_mark: Finished notify status poster about a new like- post status comment
 - :heavy_check_mark: Legal pages, gotta be transparent
-- :pencil: Collapse comments on posts if there are more than 2 comments
+- :pencil: Collapse comments on posts onload if there are more than 2 comments
 - :pencil: Proper error messages if queries fail
 - :pencil: User search / autocomplete
-- :pencil: Collapsable comments on posts
 - :pencil: Add infinate scroll to every feed
 - :pencil: Edit / Delete / Report status updates and comments
 - :pencil: Premium subscription
-  - No ads
-    - *Request: I ask that if you are not subscribing, please disable your AdBlocker for Feedverse.
-I will try to make it so they aren't everywhere, or slowing down the site.
   - US$1.00 / month:
     - If you sign up within the first 60 days of launch and subscribe before the site is ~2 months old
   - US$2.50 / month: